What hiring managers actually look for

 Answered incoming phone calls from customers.

-Handled 85+ inbound calls daily for a wireless carrier, resolving billing disputes, plan modifications, and device troubleshooting with a 95% CSAT score and 3.8-minute average handle time.
+Handled 85+ inbound calls daily on Genesys Cloud CX for a wireless carrier, resolving billing disputes, plan modifications, and device troubleshooting at a 95% CSAT score, 80% First-Call Resolution, and a 3.8-minute Average Handle Time.

 Made outbound calls to collect payments from customers.

-Completed 120+ outbound collection calls daily, negotiating payment arrangements with a 22% success rate and recovering $180,000+ in delinquent accounts per month.
+Completed 120+ outbound collection calls daily in Five9, negotiating payment arrangements with a 22% acceptance rate through empathetic de-escalation while holding a 91% CSAT score.

 Trained new hires on phone systems and procedures.

-Onboarded 10 new agents on Genesys Cloud, Salesforce workflows, and compliance scripts over 3 training cohorts, achieving a 90% first-month QA pass rate across all trainees.
+Onboarded 10 new agents on Genesys Cloud CX, Salesforce Service Cloud workflows, IVR navigation, and compliance scripts across 3 cohorts, lifting first-month QA pass rates to 90%.

 Strong action verbs for call center resumes: